-ANN McMAN is the two-time Lambda Literary Award-winning author of ten novels and two short story collections.
-She is a three-time Independent Publisher (IPPY) medalist, an eight-time recipient of Golden Crown Literary Society Awards, and a laureate of the Alice B. Foundation for her outstanding body of work.
+ANN McMAN is the two-time Lambda Literary Award-winning author of twelve novels and two short story collections.
+She is a four-time Independent Publisher (IPPY) medalist, a Foreword Reviews INDIES medalist, a recipient of multiple Golden Crown Literary Society Awards, and a laureate of the Alice B. Foundation for her outstanding body of work.
 She lives in Winston-Salem, North Carolina.

 From her early days, growing up on the western frontier of Pennsylvania, Ann McMan found creative ways to exercise her gift for fiction.
 Her first literary endeavors were modest—mostly confined to aphorisms scrawled on cracked pavement with colored chalk.